AUTO-FREE NEW YORK!

 From their website: "the New York League of Conservation Voters is the non-profit, nonpartisan political arm of NY's environmental community.
 NYLCV seeks to make environmental protection a priority with NY's elected officials, political candidates, businesses and voters by mobilizing New Yorkers as a political force on behalf of the environment."

-The Obama Administration has turned out to be kinder and gentler to the planet we all inhabit than the Bush/Cheney/Karl Rove regime.
-However, the White House, and Congress, of course, is still besieged by corporations and their armies of K Street lobbyists.
+No-one can predict what the consequences will be with Trump in the White House.
+His cabinet nominations have been described as a gang of wolves for all of the henhouses.
+But wars (both civil and external), economic and environmental collapse and many other calamities may overshadow transit advocacy.
+Environmental groups have already bulked up, with some proclaiming "Save the Planet from Trump".
+Congress, of course, is still besieged by corporations and their armies of K Street lobbyists.
 These non-democratic influences necessitate continued environmental activism on every level, from protestors in the streets to lawyers in the suites.
 Some of the following groups have enough dues-paying members -- some 800,000 in the case of the Sierra Club -- that they can collectively bring a little leverage come election time.
 Please join them even if you have quibbles about their approach, their priorities or the 'greenwashing' car ads and car promotions that infest some of their publications.
 League of Conservation Voters (www.lcv.org)

 Sierra Club (www.sierraclub.org)